D-Shwagginz/DoomInUE/README.md

 # DoomInUE
-This is where you can download all of the content related to my Doom 1993 to UE4 port This port will have content from Doom 1993, Doom 2, Wolfenstein 3D, and other content as well As of right now, DoomInUE will only work on windows
+This is where you can download all of the content related to my Doom 1993 to UE4 port.
+This port will have content from Doom 1993, Doom 2, Wolfenstein 3D, and other content as well.
+As of right now, DoomInUE will only work on windows.

 ![DoomGithubImage](https://user-images.githubusercontent.com/93965353/176972388-1f599683-0317-4a5d-a8ea-5f82e2740b77.jpg)